Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 -

-Supported by a robust governance system and processes, we believe we can fulfill our business requirements, meet societal evolution and expectations and reinforce a culture where everyone feels confident to Speak Up.
+Supported by a robust governance system and processes, we believe we can fulfill our business requirements, meet expectations around societal evolution and reinforce a culture where everyone feels confident to speak up if they encounter something that concerns them. -

-2. Communication and training: dissemination of processes and tools We run an annual communication campaign to share ethics and compliance guidance, as well as information about our compliance culture, principles and values.
+2. Communication and training: dissemination of processes and tools We run an annual communication campaign to share ethics and compliance guidance and information about our compliance culture, principles and values.

-We continually develop training materials to support and monitor this process.
+We are continually developing training materials to support and monitor this process. -

 3. Monitoring and reporting Our global CARE Audit Program is our internal compliance audit process.
-It aims to ensure all our employees, and sites operated by Nestlé, comply with local legislation, our Corporate Business Principles and our Code of Business Conduct.
+It aims to verify that all our employees and sites operated by Nestlé comply with local legislation, our Corporate Business Principles and our Code of Business Conduct.

 External auditors assess compliance with our Corporate Business Principles against seven pillars: conditions of work and employment, business integrity, safety and health, environmental sustainability, security, local communities, and labor accommodation.

-In addition, we have recently issued our evolved Human Rights Framework and Roadmap.
-This provides a comprehensive framework to continue developing our preventive measures to protect human rights in our business relations with third parties.
+In addition, we have a Human Rights Framework and Roadmap.
+This provides a comprehensive framework to continue developing our preventive measures to protect human rights across our value chain, which includes our operations, farmers and communities in our supply chain, and consumers of our products. -

-4. Closing gaps We continually assess our risks to identify the priorities and focus areas of our Compliance Program.
-We also monitor ethical discussions, consequence management and action plans and ensure that everything is implemented as promised. -
+4. Closing gaps We continually assess our risks to identify the priorities and focus areas of our strategic approach, and ensure that ethical discussions, consequence management and action plans are duly implemented.
+We also support all our compliance activities with continuous improvement of digital tools.

 The right to Speak Up

-We provide Nestlé employees and all other external stakeholders with a dedicated communication channel, Speak Up, for reporting non-compliance concerns.
-This single global internal and exporting channel is independently operated by a third party to ensure anonymity when requested.
+We provide Nestlé employees and all other external stakeholders with a dedicated communication channel, Speak Up, for reporting any non-compliance concerns they encounter – from unfair treatment to safety issues, bribery and corruption, human rights abuses and anything else that worries them.
+Speak Up is independently operated by a third party to ensure anonymity when requested.

 Every allegation is professionally and confidentially handled.
-Of the 2 475 messages received in 2021, 580 were substantiated.
-As a consequence of substantiated cases, 133 employees had to leave the company and six service providers’ contracts were terminated.
+In 2022, the channel received 2 516 messages, of which 578 were substantiated.
+As a consequence of the substantiated cases, 154 employees had to leave the company and 11 service providers’ contracts were terminated.

 Integrity is embedded in our business practices

 We conduct business in an ethical and principle-based manner, even in the absence of applicable regulatory requirements.
-Our commitments to integrity, fairness and authenticity are enshrined in our company’s purpose and values, our Corporate Business Principles and our Code of Business Conduct.
+Where our own principles and policies differ from local legislation, we apply whichever is the higher standard.
+Our commitment to integrity, fairness and authenticity are enshrined in our purpose and values, our Corporate Business Principles and our Code of Business Conduct.

 Taking a stand with our Corporate Business Principles

-The Nestlé Corporate Business Principles (English - pdf, 4Mb) are mandatory for all Nestlé employees and are integrated into our business planning, activities, operations, performance reviews and auditing.
+The Nestlé Corporate Business Principles (pdf, 4Mb) are mandatory for all Nestlé employees and are integrated into our business planning, operations, performance reviews and audit processes.

 A strong Code of Business Conduct

-The Nestlé Code of Business Conduct specifies certain non-negotiable minimum standards in key areas of employee behavior, including integrity, compliance with laws, conflicts of interests, antitrust and fair dealing, bribery, corruption (UNGC Principle 10), discrimination and harassment, and accurate reporting and accounting.
+These areas include integrity, compliance with laws, conflicts of interests, antitrust and fair dealing, bribery, corruption (UNGC Principle 10), discrimination and harassment, and accurate reporting and accounting.